Celebrating Movember: Crowning the Top Athlete Mustache of All-Time

 It started as a competition between 24 of the most iconic mustaches in sports.
-With your help, we've narrowed it down to two finalists for the title of all-time greatest.
-Championship voting takes place Wednesday, November 29th to Thursday, November 30th on the RotoWire's X account.
+With your help, we narrowed it down round by round to the one true all-time greatest: Rollie Fingers.

 What makes one mustache greater than another?
-That's for you to decide.
+That was for you to decide, and based on your response, there was never a doubt of who wore his facial hair best.
 One thing is for sure -- long after their records have been broken and their statistics forgotten, these legends will always be remembered for the fine dusters that they wore throughout their careers and beyond.

-Running in parallel with "mustache madness," RotoWire is supporting Movember's commitment to men's health all month long, and you can help!
-Make any donation to Movember, send your receipt to social@rotowire.com by December 1st, and you'll be entered for a chance to win a free 3-month RotoWire subscription.
+Running in parallel with "mustache madness," RotoWire supported Movember's commitment to men's health all month long.
+Thanks to your help we were able to raise over $600.
+We rewarded several generous donors with free RotoWire subscriptions.
+Just because the month of "Movember" has passed doesn't mean it's too late to make a donation!
+Please consider giving to this great cause.

 Recap of Semifinal Voting